ark-network/arkdev.info/docs/provider/docker.md

 # Docker

-This guide will walk you through setting up Ocean wallet and Ark using Docker.
+Here you will learn how to get your Ark server ready for processing offchain payments.
 We'll cover everything from initial setup to funding your wallet.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';